Probabilistic Measures for Biological Adaptation and Resilience: Resilient Adaptation

 where the continuity condition $X_{\e_1,\t_0}(\tau^-) = X_{\e_1,\t_1}(\tau^+)$ is assumed to hold with probability one.

-Note that the adaptation $\t_0 \to \t_1$ is assumed to occur instantaneously at random time $\tau$ representing the `reaction time' in which the system reacts after the environmental disturbance.
-Randomness here means that each individual suffering the disturbance might react at a different time, but in the ensemble, these times follow the prescribed exponential distribution with mean $1/\lambda$.
-This modeling assumption can be interpreted as consistent with a case in which the underlying adaptation dynamics $d\t = g(\e,X) dt$ are poorly understood or deliberately left out of the model \eqref{eq:model}, or unresolved at the time scales of $t$.
-The choice of the exponential distribution for $\tau$ is parsimonious, and has the mathematical advantage of making $X$ Markov process.
+Note that the adaptation $\t_0 \to \t_1$ is assumed to occur instantaneously at a random `reaction time' $\tau$ representing the time it takes for the regulatory signals to take effect.
+Randomness here means that each individual suffering the disturbance might react at a different time, but in the ensemble, these times follow the prescribed exponential distribution with mean $1/\lambda$ units of time.
+This modeling assumption can be interpreted as consistent with a case in which the underlying adaptation dynamics $\ud \t = g(\e,X) \ud t$ are poorly understood or deliberately left out of the model \eqref{eq:model}, or unresolved at the time scales of $t$.
+The choice of the exponential distribution for $\tau$ is parsimonious, and has the mathematical advantage of making $X$ a Markov process.

 We are interested in the dynamical behavior of the ensemble mean $\EXP(S(X(t))$ of the success throughout the sequence of invariance-perturbation-adaptation.
-Note that
+For constant $\e,\t$ we denote by $\bar{S}_{\e,\t}$ the mean of $S$ under the invariant distribution $\bar{p}_{\e,\t}$.
+Note that by the construction of $X$,

 In the context of resilience we study the trajectory in time of the ensemble average of the success between the extremes in \eqref{eq:ES0inf}.
+See Figure \ref{fig:cartoon}.

-Concepts related to resilience to parameter disturbances are usually defined with respect to the initial, intermediate, and final states of an observable during the process of perturbation/response/recovery.
-See \cite{yi2021review,van2021unifying} for comprehensive reviews and discussion.
-Here, instead of looking at individual trajectories, we study the time evolution of the ensemble average $\EXP(S(X(t))$ to track the recovery of the system as illustrated in the example of Figure \ref{fig:exampleMeans}.
-The idea is to quantify the ability of the system to recover with the adaptation $\t_0 \to \t_1$ from the perturbation caused by the disturbance $\e_0 \to \e_1$.
-This is usually defined as:
+Concepts related to resilience to parameter disturbances are usually defined with respect to the initial, worst, and final states of an observable during the process of perturbation/response/recovery.
+See for example \cite{yi2021review,van2021unifying}.
+In the context of the time evolution of the expected success, the usual framework proposes the following definition of resilience:

-which in \cite{yi2021review} is called `Recovery'.
+which in \cite{yi2021review} is called `recovery', and equals one minus `recovery capacity' over `resistance' in the notation of \cite{van2021unifying}.

 One drawback of definition \ref{def:usualR} is that the term $\min_{t \geq 0} \EXP(S(X(t))$ is not an ensemble average.
-Furthermore its computation requires knowledge of the ensemble average at all times.
-To address this we exploit the assumption of the existence of a population-wide reaction time with known probability distribution and define `resilience adaptation' as
+Furthermore its computation requires estimation of $\EXP S(X(t))$ all times.
+To address this, we exploit the assumption of the existence of a population-wide reaction time with known probability distribution and define `resilience adaptation' as follows.